IRA and Retirement Plan Penalties in header of articles

 Getting Your Money Early

-There’s a way to receive distributions from your traditional IRA without paying the 10% early withdrawal penalty.
-This is true even if you receive the distributions before age 59 1 / 2.
+There’s a way to receive distributions from your traditional IRA without paying the 10% penalty.
+You can do this even if you receive the distributions before age 59 1/2.

 To receive the distributions without a penalty, all of these must apply: